jasper-zanjani/notes/docs/Coding/Rust.md

 - **`mod`** declares a module, which can be nested
 - **`crate`** is the root of the module tree, equivalent to `cd /`
 - **`super`** moves up the module tree one node, similar to `cd ..`
 - **`use .. as`** is similar to creating a shortcut or symlink.
 Rust convention is to bring a function's parent into scope in order to mark function calls as unmistakeably belonging to external code.
-However, for structs and other data structures the full path is specified.
+However, for structs and other data structures the full path is specified.sdfsdf
 - **`pub use`** statements are used to construct a convenient API by allowing the namespace to be flattened

 !!! rs "&nbsp;"